jzumer/pytwed/README.md

 ## Liability

-We are providing the code "as is" without a warranty of any kind, with the hope that it can be useful to someone without maintenance goals.
+This code is provided "as is" without a warranty of any kind, with the hope that it can be useful to someone without maintenance goals.

 ## References

 [1] Marteau, Pierre-François.
 "Time warp edit distance with stiffness adjustment for time series matching."
 IEEE transactions on pattern analysis and machine intelligence 31.2 (2008): 306-318.
-Url: [https://arxiv.org/ftp/cs/papers/0703/0703033.pdf](https://arxiv.org/ftp/cs/papers/0703/0703033.pdf).
+Url: [http://dx.doi.org/10.1109/TPAMI.2008.76)](http://dx.doi.org/10.1109/TPAMI.2008.76).

 [2] Serra, Joan, and Josep Ll Arcos.
 "An empirical evaluation of similarity measures for time series classification."
 Knowledge-Based Systems 67 (2014): 305-314.